mon9716/NutriClass-Food-Classification-Using-Nutritional-Data/README.md

 ---

-## LinkedIn Post 🚀

-**Subject Line:** Thrilled to share my latest Machine Learning project: NutriClass!

-**Body:**

-I'm excited to announce the completion of my project, **NutriClass: Food Classification Using Nutritional Data**.

-Using a dataset of nutritional information, I developed a robust machine learning model that accurately classifies food items into various categories.
-I explored a range of classifiers, including Random Forest, XGBoost, and SVM, and found the **Random Forest Classifier** to be the most effective, achieving an impressive accuracy of **88.62%**.

 This project taught me a lot about data preprocessing, feature engineering (using PCA), and model evaluation.
 The final model could be a great tool for smart dietary apps and health monitoring systems.

 Check out the full project code and report on GitHub: [Link to your GitHub repository]